H-97

 Plain Language

-The attorney general may at any time request a deployer (or its contracted third party) to produce within 90 days: the risk management policy, any impact assessment, or retained records.
-All such materials are exempt from Massachusetts public records disclosure.
-Deployers may designate materials as proprietary or trade secret, and producing privileged materials does not waive attorney-client or work-product protection.
+The attorney general may request that a deployer produce its risk management policy, impact assessments, or records within 90 days.
+These documents are exempt from public records disclosure and may be designated as containing trade secrets or proprietary information.
+Submission of privileged materials does not waive attorney-client privilege or work-product protection.

 Statutory Text